Skip to content

 # Use '--' to pass flags to your graph

-./actrun -- --my_flag=test --another_flag=123
+./actrun -- --my-flag=test --another-flag=123

-ACT_GRAPH_FILE [filename] The default graph file to execute if none is provided as an argument.
+ACT_GRAPH_FILE[filename]The default graph file to execute if none is provided as an argument.

-ACT_CONCURRENCY --concurrency Enable or disable concurrent execution (default: true).
+ACT_CONCURRENCY--concurrencyEnable or disable concurrent execution (default: true).

-ACT_CONFIG_FILE --config_file Path to a specific .actconfig file.
+ACT_CONFIG_FILE--config-filePath to a specific .actconfig file.

-ACT_SESSION_TOKEN --session_token Token for connecting to a browser session.
+ACT_SESSION_TOKEN--session-tokenToken for connecting to a browser debug session.

 Example actconfig content: